ryanlitalien/ryanlitalien.github.io/_posts/2014-06-25-Race-Report-Ironman-Syracuse-703.md

+---
+layout: post
-= Race Report: Ironman Syracuse 70.3
+title: "Race Report: Ironman Syracuse 70.3"
-:published_at: 2014-06-25
+published_at: 2014-06-25
+tags:
+  - Race Report
-:hp-tags: Race Report, Triathlon
+  - Triathlon
+---

 Profiles.
 I looked up the profiles for both the run and bike of the Syracuse race and noticed pretty substantial climbs.
 I talked to a few people about their past experiences and they all mentioned the difficulty and "the hills."
 Knowing that I was able to prep for the bike, the run not so much.
 That run course was s monster.
 Sorry Syracuse, just not in the cards in the future (the two kids were unbelievably awesome on the ride there.
 Side note, writing this from 35,000 feet on my tablet, heading to a conference in SFO.
 Hopefully they were good for my wife and mother in law!).